 An Intermediate Course in Spoken Egyptian Arabic 2

 An Intermediate Course in Spoken Egyptian Arabic 2Samia Louis

-Drawing on her years of experience as an Arabic instructor and course developer, Samia Louis has used a functional approach to create a bright, innovative set of coursebooks for the study of Egyptian colloquial Arabic—the spoken dialect most frequently studied and most widely understood in the Arab world.
-Now three new books, for beginner, early advanced, and higher advanced students, have been added to the series.
-Designed according to the ACTFL guidelines for teaching Arabic as a foreign language, each book of Kallimni ‘Arabi trains students through highly structured lessons in the crucial skills, with particular emphasis on listening and speaking, using real-life situations and expressions.
-The accompanying audio CD carries recordings of the dialogs and exercises in each chapter, made by Egyptian native speakers.
-“The books in the [Kallimni ‘Arabi] series altogether present the best Arabic textbooks available . . . miles ahead of most others.”—David Wilmsen, American University of Beirut...read more
+Drawing on her years of experience as an Arabic instructor and course developer, Samia Louis has used a functional approach to create a bright, innovative coursebook for the study of Egyptian colloquial Arabic—the spoken dialect most frequently studied and most widely understood in the Arab world.
+Designed according to the ACTFL guidelines for teaching Arabic as a foreign language, Kallimni ‘Arabi trains students through ten highly structured lessons in the crucial skills, with particular emphasis on listening and speaking.
+The associated audio files carry recordings of the dialogues and exercises in each chapter, made by Egyptian native speakers.
+Click here to listen to the modules on Soundcloud.